Based on research from leading reverse mortgage professionals Harlan Accola and Dan Hultquist

 Fact: You can receive cash advances or a line of credit for as long as you live in the home

 In addition to not having to make a monthly payment on a reverse mortgage, you can also receive cash or a line of credit from the loan.
+But however you receive the reverse mortgage proceeds, you will still need to pay taxes and insurance and maintain the home.

 A HECM gives you several options for how you access the money borrowed against your home equity: